viamrobotics/docs/docs/mobility/slam/_index.md

 {{% alert title="Cloud SLAM temporarily not available in live mode" color="caution" %}}

-Running models of the SLAM service in the cloud and in live mode is temporarily disabled.
+Running models of the SLAM service in the cloud with live mode is temporarily disabled.
 [Collect a dataset and use offline mode](/mobility/slam/cartographer/#use-previously-captured-data) instead.

 {{% /alert %}}